abhishek-singh77/abhishek-singh77/README.md

 <br>

-### I am a Frontend Developer
+### I am a Fullstack Developer
-- 🔭 I’m currently transitioning to backend development  :grin:
+- 🔭 I’m currently transitioning to desktop development using electron :grin:
-- 🌱 I’m currently practicing DSA and contributing in open source. 👍
+- 🌱 I’m also practicing DSA and contributing to open source. 👍
 - 👯 I’m looking to create and design new products :wink:
-- 🥅 Goals: Contribute to Open Source projects and gain dev experience 🐥:
+- 🥅 Goals: Contribute to Open Source projects and join a great IT firm 🐥:
-- 💬 Ask me anything about C++ and Web Technologies 😸:
+- 💬 Ask me anything about C++ and Web Technologies (React Redux Next Express...) 😸:
 - ⚡ Fun fact: I love connecting with different people 😄:

 <br>